 So what is the bottom line?
 Is the Panasonic GH5 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-GH5:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2359k dots).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1440k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.